PopulateTools/afct-microsite/_posts/2021-11-02-european-sustainability-reporting-standards-latest-first-peek-into-climate-indicators-for-companies-to-report.md

 The core of the climate prototype concerns metrics and key performance indicators. **This is the only truly mandatory part of the standard.
 While companies have discretion as regards their strategy, governance, policies and targets, at the performance measurement level, they will have to gather and disclose the required data.**

-The climate prototype is based on existing EU metrics, in particular the proposed metrics corresponding to investors’ disclosure obligations under the [Sustainable Finance Disclosure Regulation,](https://www.eba.europa.eu/sites/default/documents/files/document_library/Publications/Draft%20Technical%20Standards/2021/962778/JC%202021%2003%20-%20Joint%20ESAs%20Final%20Report%20on%20RTS%20under%20SFDR.pdf) and also the EU Taxonomy.
+The climate prototype is based on existing EU metrics, in particular the proposed metrics corresponding to investors’ disclosure obligations under the [Sustainable Finance Disclosure Regulation,](https://www.eba.europa.eu/sites/default/documents/files/document_library/Publications/Draft%20Technical%20Standards/2021/962778/JC%202021%2003%20-%20Joint%20ESAs%20Final%20Report%20on%20RTS%20under%20SFDR.pdf) and also the EU Taxonomy **(1)**.
 It is also aligned with the TCFD, and draws from CDP and GRI standards as well.

 #### I) Mandatory data